lmoscheni/DesarrolloDeAplicaciones-GrupoA/README.md

 Skalic Julian and Leandro Moscheni

-Aim: System of flow of cash and analysis of expenses.
+Aim: System of flow cash and analysis of expenses.